 The self-assured way in which conspiracy theorists stick to their story imbues that story with special appeal.
 After all, flat-earthers are more adamant that the Earth is flat than most people are that the Earth is round (probably because the rest of us feel we have nothing to prove).
 "If you're faced with a minority viewpoint that is put forth in an intelligent, seemingly well-informed way, and when the proponents don't deviate from these strong opinions they have, they can be very influential.
 We call that minority influence," Douglas said.

-In a recent study, Eric Oliver and Tom Wood, political scientists at the University of Chicago, found that about half of Americans endorse at least one conspiracy theory, from the notion that 9/11 was an inside job to the JFK conspiracy.
-"Many people are willing to believe many ideas that are directly in contradiction to a dominant cultural narrative," Oliver told Life's Little Mysteries.
+In a study published online March 5, 2014, in the American Journal of Political Science, Eric Oliver and Tom Wood, political scientists at the University of Chicago, found that about half of Americans endorse at least one conspiracy theory, from the notion that 9/11 was an inside job to the JFK conspiracy.
+"Many people are willing to believe many ideas that are directly in contradiction to a dominant cultural narrative," Oliver told Live Science.
 He says conspiratorial belief stems from a human tendency to perceive unseen forces at work, known as magical thinking.
-[Top Ten Unexplained Phenomena]
+[Top 10 Unexplained Phenomena]

 However, flat-earthers don't fit entirely snugly in this general picture.
 Most conspiracy theorists adopt many fringe theories, even ones that contradict each other.
 Meanwhile, flat-earthers' only hang-up is the shape of the Earth.
 "If they were like other conspiracy theorists, they should be exhibiting a tendency toward a lot of magical thinking, such as believing in UFOs, ESP, ghosts, the Devil, or other unseen, intentional forces," Oliver wrote in an email.
 "It doesn't sound like they do, which makes them very anomalous relative to most Americans who believe in conspiracy theories."